ilsh1964/github-howto/Git Part 2 - Work With Github.md

     $ git branch -M main
     $ git remote add origin git@github.com:ilsh1964/my-project.git
     $ git push -u origin main
+    $ git push -f origin main
+        if you have an error and you want to force the push command

 ## Updating git with new\updated files